 Message received and understood?

-We all want to talk, and marketers are certainly no exception.
-Communicating key messages is a fundamental part of any marketing department.
-But are you sure that those messages are being understood as you intended?
-Here’s some points to consider.
+Communicating key messages (verbally and in copy) is a fundamental task for any marketing department.
+But are you sure those messages are understood as you intended?
+Here are some points to consider.

 Timing is everything

 In all aspects of life, to effectively hear and understand a message, we need to receive it at the most appropriate time.
 Marketers and business leaders put a lot of effort into trying to get this right.
 As a result, we hear about Christmas products from September onwards (seems far too early to me) and summer holiday offers from the New Year.

 There would be no point trying to communicate a message about Valentine’s Day in June or shouting about summer swimwear in October!
 So, whatever your product or service, timing is definitely of utmost importance.
 But you know that, right?

 Talking to someone about cars when they have no interest in cars is a complete waste of time (believe me, I know!).
 The same applies, whatever you’re marketing.

 If it’s cheese to retailers, be sure they sell cheese.
 This sounds so basic, but you’d be amazed how many companies get this horribly and expensively wrong.

 Highlighting your novel dog collars to an audience of dog lovers or pet shops would be an obvious route, as would communicating your conference facilities to businesses you know book such venues.
 Take time to study your audience and understand what would be of most interest and motivation to them.

 If they’re not a good fit and you have nothing relevant to say to them, consider refining or entirely refreshing your audience.